okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-cases/oie-embedded-sdk-use-case-pwd-recovery-mfa/index.md

 If not already done, complete the steps described in the [Set up your Okta org (for multi-factor use cases)](/docs/guides/oie-embedded-common-org-setup/aspnet/main/#set-up-your-okta-org-for-multi-factor-use-cases) section.

-### Step 3:  Reconfigure Okta application for password only
+### Step 3:  Reconfigure Okta application for password plus another factor

 If you completed the steps in
 [Set up your Okta org (for multi-factor use cases)](/docs/guides/oie-embedded-common-org-setup/aspnet/main/#set-up-your-okta-org-for-multi-factor-use-cases),